What is clean peanut butter? Let’s take a closer look…

 See the difference?

 I would NEVER go to the store to buy some copper sulfate to cook with at home.
 But peanuts… I would definitely buy those.
 Keep in mind that a few brands out there have some added salt.
-Unless you must restrict your salt intake specifically, this does not, in and of itself, make the peanut butter unclean.
+Unless you must restrict your salt intake specifically, this does not make the peanut butter unclean.
+Salt in healthy amounts is clean and necessary.

 So what are some clean peanut butter brands?